LAMPSPUC/StateSpaceModels.jl/docs/src/manual.md

 ## Example

-Letś take the Air Passenger time series to build and example.
-Taking the log of the series we should have a nice timeseries to simulate.
+Let's take the Air Passenger time series to build and example.
+Taking the log of the series we should have a nice time series to simulate.
 The code is in the example folder.

 ```julia
 using CSV, StateSpaceModels, Plots, Statistics, Dates